IgniteUI/help-topics/topics/02_Controls/igSparkline/01_Adding/01_igSparkline_Adding_igSparkline_to_an_HTML_Document.md

 Following are the general conceptual steps for adding an `igSparkline` to an HTML document.

-1. Reference the required JavaScript and CSS files
+1. Reference the required JavaScript and CSS files.

 2. Create a target element for the `igSparkline`.

 3. Define the JavaScript array.

-4. Instantiate the `igSparkline` in document ready
+4. Instantiate the `igSparkline` in document ready.

-5. Configure basic rendering options
+5. Configure basic rendering options.